Pelagicore/software-factory-blueprint/docs/articles/licensing/gplv3/gplv3-blacklist.rst

 -------------------

 Car makers prioritize safety and security of vehicle software.
-Car makers won't let users modify vehicle software because they carefully test and certify their software and any change can compromise safety.
+Car makers will not let users modify vehicle software because they carefully test and certify their software and any change can compromise safety.
 GPLv3 software explicitly states that users must be able to modify software, and installation information provided even if that includes private encryption keys.
 Car makers